How to Make a Concept Map: Step-by-Step Guide with Tools and Techniques

 What Are the Essential Steps to Build an Effective Concept Map?

-1. Identify the Main Concept: Start by determining the primary idea or topic you want to explore.
+1. Identify the Main Concept: Start by determining the primary idea or topic you want to explore using AI text-to-concept map generation.

 2. List Related Concepts: Write down all relevant concepts that relate to the main idea.